 How the Program Works

-For “piloting” & for riding tandem (we will always have another trained volunteer riding a bike separately as an extra hand or in case of an emergency.)
-Training provide by J2R.
+For “piloting” & for co-piloting (riding tandem).
+We will always have other trained volunteers riding a bike separately as “eyes and ears” along the trail, as an extra hand, or in case of an emergency.
+Training provided by J2R.
 We can always use volunteers in many other ways also, from fundraising and marketing, to maintenance or help with ideas and more!
 You name how you’d like to help!

 Joy 2 Ride Benzie does not have the means to get our Guest riders to and from our “starting point” so we ask that you provide your own transportation.

 The guest rider, volunteer “pilot”, and tandem rider will together decide how long they want to ride that particular day.
 The average ride will be about about 20-30 minutes but could be shorter or longer.
-Speed will be approximately 6-8mph to fully enjoy the fresh air and scenery of the trail.
+Speed will be approximately 5-8mph to fully enjoy the fresh air and scenery of the trail in a slow and relaxing way.

 Our Guest “Riders”

 Most anyone can ride, but there are a few requirements.
-People who can NOT participate are individuals who have severe postural issues, decubitus ulcers, or other conditions that prohibit them from sitting upright in the wheelchair.
+Most everyone can participate expect for individuals who have severe postural issues, decubitus ulcers, or other conditions that prohibit them from sitting upright in the wheelchair.
 Also those with extreme, unpredictable behaviors, and those with acute illnesses can not be a “rider”.

 If you know someone who would love a ride, email us at firstname.lastname@example.org or call or text 231-651-0434